Nivalyx/osu-wiki/wiki/Tournaments/o!cCO/2023/en.md

 ### Tournament registration

-1. All interested players are required to register into the tournament individually through [this form](https://forms.gle/xzFzErPtCe989xHY6).
+1. Players are required to form a team and register into the tournament as a team through [the tournament's website](https://wybin.xyz/tournaments/o!c-convert-open-2023/home).
-   - In order to be eligible to play in the tournament, a player must:
+   - In order to be eligible to play in the tournament, each team must have at least one player from [Asia](https://en.wikipedia.org/wiki/Asia) or [Oceania](https://en.wikipedia.org/wiki/Oceania) in their roster.
-     - Have the ::{ flag=ID }:: Indonesian flag displayed on their profile, **and**
-     - Be in possession of at least 6,000 pp in the osu! game mode at the time of registration.
+   - For the sake of simplification, the Asian parts of certain trans-continental countries such as ::{ flag=AZ }:: Azerbaijan or ::{ flag=RU }:: Russia counts as Asia.
 2. To ensure that all incoming registrations are serious and valid, every registered player will be checked in detail by the tournament management.
 3. The list of players who are deemed to be eligible to compete in the tournament will be published by the tournament management after the registration phase has ended.
 4. Testplayers, referees, custom mappers, and mappool selectors may not participate as players in this tournament.